De Sarthe Gallery: Lu Yang: DOKU the Creator (2025)

 Lu Yang's DOKU the Creator at Art Basel Hong Kong 2025.

 In the 2025 edition of Art Basel Hong Kong, the gallery returned to the fair's Encounters sector with an interactive installation by Tokyo-based artist Lu Yang, presented in collaboration with COMA, Sydney, Australia.
 The installation takes the form of a pop-up store within an art fair, centered around the artist's most recently created video work and selling 108 blind boxes containing unique digital artworks by the artist's digital persona DOKU.

-Bernar Venet: Beyond Concept and Matter at Phoenix Center, Beijing (2024-2025)
+Bernar Venet: Beyond Concept and Matter at Phoenix Center, Beijing (2024-2025) and Guangdong Museum of Art, Guangzhou (2025)

 Bernar Venet Retrospective at Phoenix Center, Beijing.

-In 2024, the gallery was partner in a major retrospective exhibition for French artist Bernar Venet, Bernar Venet: Au-delà du concept et de la matière, hosted at the Phoenix Center in Beijing, China.
-The exhibition was curated by Jonas Stampe and Xiao Ge, featuring almost 180 works that the artist made across his career including paintings, drawings, sculptures, photography, sound, film, and performances.
+In 2024 and 2025, in partnership with DE SARTHE and the artist's studio, a major retrospective exhibition was hosted for French artist Bernar Venet, Bernar Venet: Au-delà du concept et de la matièr at the Phoenix Center in Beijing, featuring almost 180 works that the artist made across his career including paintings, drawings, sculptures, photography, sound, film, and performances.

+The exhibition later travelled to the Guangdong Museum of Art, Guangzhou China.

+An 18-meter sculpture titled Convergence: 52.5° Arc x 14 was gifted to China by the artist to honor 60 years of Sino-French diplomatic relations.
+This prompted the artist to have a private conversation with French President Emmanuel Macron and Chinese President Xi Jinping in December 2025.